* Mallinckrodt to buy Questcor for $5.6 bln

 By Chuck Mikolajczak

-NEW YORK, April 7 (Reuters) - U.S. stock index futures fell on Monday, putting the S&P 500 on track for its third straight decline, after weakness in momentum names sent the Nasdaq and benchmark S&P index to their worst drop since February in the prior session.
+NEW YORK, April 7 (Reuters) - U.S. stocks were set for a lower open on Monday, putting the S&P 500 on track for its third straight decline, as weakness in momentum names that sent the Nasdaq and benchmark S&P index to their worst drop since February in the prior session appeared poised to continue.

-* Earnings season gets under way this week, with earnings expected from financials JPMorgan Chase & Co and Wells Fargo & Co, as well as retailer Bed, Bath & Beyond expected.
+* Earnings season gets under way this week, with earnings expected from financials JPMorgan Chase & Co and Wells Fargo & Co, as well as retailer Bed, Bath & Beyond .

 * S&P 500 companies’ first-quarter earnings are projected to have increased just 1.2 percent from a year ago, Thomson Reuters data showed.
 The forecast is down sharply from the start of the year, when growth was estimated at 6.5 percent.